dzaky2636/prog-fund-materials/Mission 2, The Selection Gate.md

 * **Linear Nested IF:** Used when a field is being tested for various values and a different action is taken for each value.
     ```
+    DECLARE record_code AS CHARACTER
+    DECLARE counter_A AS INTEGER
+    DECLARE counter_B AS INTEGER
+    DECLARE counter_C AS INTEGER
+    DECLARE error_counter AS INTEGER

+    START
+    READ record_code
     IF record_code = 'A' THEN
         SET counter_A = counter_A + 1
     ELSE